 Communications Director Kevin Walters with the Tennessee Department of Commerce & Insurance said, "As far as pool alarms go, during the final electrical inspection for the installation of a pool, State Fire Marshal’s Office Deputy Electrical Inspectors confirm there has been a pool alarm properly installed OR proof of purchase provided by the homeowner/property owner.
 The alarm does not have to be installed at the time of inspection.
 If the pool owner cannot show proof of purchase of a pool alarm, it is a failed inspection."

 The alarm is meant to be set for times when the pool is empty, and can be turned off when adults are monitoring and using the pool.
 The state law requiring an alarm for new pools has been in place since 2011.

-Here are contact numbers to ask about pool inspections in your local county or city (list may not include all applicable cities):
+Here are contact numbers to ask about pool inspections/permits in your local county or city (list may not include all applicable cities):

-Here is a link with the Tennessee Department of Commerce & Insurance Tennessee Department of Commerce & Insurance to find out if you are required to obtain a state inspection for your backyard construction projects, including pools.
+Here is a link to Tennessee Department of Commerce & Insurance to find out if you are required to obtain a state inspection for your backyard construction projects, including pools.